 Senate Minority Leader Chuck Schumer has refuted claims from Johnson and wrote on X that Republicans were to blame for the shutdown.

 The financial proposal given to Congress and backed by Republican lawmakers would not seek to renew a large portion of the Affordable Care Act, commonly known as Obamacare.
-This would make several millions of Americans ineligible for healthcare, a large portion of them being undocumented immigrants.
+This would make several millions of Americans ineligible for healthcare, a large portion of them being documented immigrants.

 The effects of the shutdown on average citizens will be minimal, unless they hold a governmental position.
 During a shutdown, people who are deemed essential workers — such as janitors, national guard and the military, plus instructors or professors who get federal pay — will continue to work but will not receive a paycheck until a spending bill is passed